-PROFESSIONAL INNOVATION PROGRAM SEM SEMINAR E2422 STANDARD STANDARD GRADE 12 1 CREDIT
+F2422 PROFESSIONAL INNOVATION PROGRAM SEMINAR E2422 COLLEGE PREP GRADE 12 1 CREDIT

-Professional Innovation Program Seminar is a course for students with an emerging interest in a specific professional pathway (i.e. carpentry, cosmetology, culinary, plumbing, automotive, banking etc.) that they want to further explore.
-Through project-based learning in the classroom as well as practical-field internships and research with companies related to their respective areas of interest, the course will expose students to the "real world" skills necessary for post high school success.
-For example, a student interested in cosmetology would engage in project-based assignments such as: how to build a clientele base, how to estimate a job in order to ensure profit after cost of overhead, how to write compositions for publications within the specific occupation, etc. In addition to a curricular focus on composition, math/business, technical, marketing, and professional skills, the course will provide students with individualized information and guidance on post graduate programs and certifications that will advance their careers of choice; as a result, students will not only be prepared as they enter their professional field of interest, but they will also have the advantage and knowledge to become leaders in their chosen fields.
+Professional Innovation Program Seminar is a course for students with an emerging interest in a specific professional pathway (i.e. carpentry, cosmetology, culinary, plumbing, automotive, banking, military, etc.) that they want to further explore.
+Through project-based learning in the classroom as well as research with companies related to their respective areas of interest, the course will expose students to the "real world" skills necessary for post high school success.
+In addition to a curricular focus on composition, math/business, technical, marketing, and professional skills, the course will provide students with individualized information and counseling on post graduate programs and certifications that will advance their careers of choice; as a result, students will not only be prepared as they enter their professional field of interest, but they will also have the advantage and knowledge to become leaders in their chosen fields.
+Throughout the year, students will read excerpts from Angela Duckworth's Grit and make connections between that work and their lived experiences.